 The BarZest is an altogether different atmosphere where 'locals' and hotel guests mix in a bright Glass-fronted bar, with outside seating areas and a selection of bar food, BarZest has a lively atmosphere.
 It is open all-day

 Your time at the BEST WESTERN Kings Manor Hotel is a chance to start afresh – to go home relaxed and reinvigorated.
 And the best way to clear your mind is to spend an hour or two at the Fountain Spa health and leisure club.

 Despite the hi-tech facilities, the atmosphere at Fountain Spa is warm and inclusive.
 There's a relaxing activity for everyone in the 20-metre pool, gym, spa bath, sauna, steam room, and tennis court.
 And if there's anything you're unfamiliar with, the trained team will guide you through.

 The Balcony Spa is open to hotel residents, leisure club members and the general public.
-The Spa also offers pamper breaks if you and your friends need a little ‘me’ time.
+The Spa also offers to pamper breaks if you and your friends need a little ‘me’ time.
 You can leave relaxed and pampered as never more.

-This 3 star hotel in Edinburgh is very much a family friendly hotel and as such they actively promote the leisure club as one of the attractions to families staying at the hotel.
-However there are restrictions on children’s use of the facilities both in what facilities can be used and on times of use of the pool.
+This 3-star hotel in Edinburgh is very much a family-friendly hotel and as such, they actively promote the leisure club as one of the attractions to families staying at the hotel.
+However, there are restrictions on children’s use of the facilities both in what facilities can be used and on times of use of the pool.

-As there is not a full time lifeguard there are strict child supervision conditions that need to be adhered to.
+As there is not a full-time lifeguard there are strict child supervision conditions that need to be adhered to.
 If you are a family planning a trip to the hotel it may be helpful to read these guidelines or contact the spa management in advance to avoid any confusion or disappointment.